Studio 100: History

-In December 2020, Studio 100 announced their restructing of its international businesses and announced that their New York-based American animation studio Little Airplane Productions's founder and CEO Josh Selig alongside CCO Sharon Gomes had left the acquired American animation studio with the co-CEOs Studio 100's international division Studio 100 Media which were Martin Krieger and Barbara Stephen (who is also the president of Studio 100's fellow Australian studio Flying Bark Productions) taking over as the new CEOs of the New York-based animation studio in order for Studio 100 to launch more streamlined international operations during the COVID-19 impact on Studio 100's businesses.
+In December 2020, Studio 100 announced their restructuring of its international businesses and announced that their New York-based American animation studio Little Airplane Productions's founder and CEO Josh Selig alongside CCO Sharon Gomes had left the acquired American animation studio with the co-CEOs Studio 100's international division Studio 100 Media which were Martin Krieger and Barbara Stephen (who is also the president of Studio 100's fellow Australian studio Flying Bark Productions) taking over as the new CEOs of the New York-based animation studio in order for Studio 100 to launch more streamlined international operations during the COVID-19 impact on Studio 100's businesses.

 In March 2023, Studio 100 announced the separation of the CEO of their theme park subsidiary Plopsa, Steve Van den Kerkhof after 23 years following the investigation of his toxic behaviour and relationship with Koen Clement taken over Studio 100's theme park subsidiary Plopsa as its intern CEO.
+Two months later in June of that year, Studio 100 announced that they have shuttered down its New York-based Animation animation production subsidiary Little Airplane Productions with them would be "closing shop" and that its studio space would be replaced by a new company called "Terribly Terrific!
+Productions" (founded by former Art Directors from Little Airplane).

 In October 2023, Studio 100 through its global distribution division Studio 100 Media announced their entry into the Spanish animation business by acquiring a stake in Tenerife, Canary Islands-based Spanish animation studio 3 Doubles Producciones as their Spanish animation production studio with Studio 100 Media co-producing and distributing its films and animated series internationally.

-In March 2024, Studio 100 entered a major rebrand and announced that they've rebranded their Munich-based global production & international distribution division Studio 100 Media as they renamed it under the new name "Studio 100 International" including their redesigned logo alongside the rebrand of its website and reflecting their expanded role for the entire Studio 100 group with the parent group launching their redesigned logo for its parent alongside their own divisions.
+In March 2024, Studio 100 entered a major rebrand and announced that they have rebranded their Munich-based global production and international distribution division Studio 100 Media as they renamed it under the new name "Studio 100 International" including their redesigned logo alongside the rebrand of its website and reflecting their expanded role for the entire Studio 100 group with the parent group launching their redesigned logo for its parent alongside their own divisions.
 The name "Studio 100 International" was previously used by their Benelux division before being renamed to Studio 100 Benelux with the rebranded division announcing a first-look production and distribution partnership with French animation studio Gaumont Animation to co-produce animated shows and feature films with Studio 100.

 In September 2024, Studio 100's international distribution division Studio 100 International remastered its library of their classic 1970s animated productions into full HD and brought them into 16:9 widescreen and full HD formats for the first time using AI upscaling process as part of Studio 100's bigger promotional campaign to celebrate its properties multi-generational appeal.